Himanshuxyzz/LearnJavascript/Debouncing_In_Js.md

 - we just make 4 api calls + 1000 users = 4000 api calls

-normally debouncing in search are applied with 200ms
+normally debouncing in search are applied with 200milli seconds

 - if difference between 2 key strokes is <200ms - decline api call.
 - if difference between 2 key strokes is >= 200ms - make an api call.